General information on the gambling system reform

 The crucial issue in terms of gambling-related harm is the availability of gambling games, i.e. how readily gambling games can be accessed by people, the nature of the games and how they can be played.
 Availability increases with the visibility and marketing of gambling games, exposure to such games and elements that tempt people to gamble.

-Experts estimate that the impact of the approaches included in the legislative proposal may serve to increase gambling-related harm.
+Experts estimate that the impact of the approaches included in the act may serve to increase gambling-related harm.
 This is due to the fact that the marketing of gambling games posing a particular risk of gambling-related harm will be permitted (physical slot machines and casino games excluded).
-No restrictions in terms of timing or volume are proposed for marketing or the permitted channels for marketing.
-The consumption of gambling games will moreover not be restricted by means of shared consumption limits applicable to all licence holders.
+No restrictions in terms of timing or volume will be imposed on marketing or on the use of permitted marketing channels.
+The consumption of gambling games will not be restricted by means of common consumption limits applicable to all licence holders.

-The legislative proposal has sought to arrive at a regulatory approach that would strike a balance between restrictive regulation to prevent and reduce gambling-related harm and elements supporting the attractiveness of the gambling system that boost channelling capacity.
+The act has aimed to establish a regulatory framework that balances restrictive measures designed to prevent and reduce gambling-related harm with elements enhancing the attractiveness of the gambling system that boost channelling capacity.

-Under the new system, means to control the availability of gambling games would include certain restrictions on marketing, imposing an age limit to gambling, introducing mandatory identity authentication when gambling, gambling bans and restricting game consumption.
+Under the new system, means to control the availability of gambling games will include certain restrictions on marketing, imposing an age limit to gambling, introducing mandatory player identification, self-exclusion, and restricting gambling consumption.

 -

-At present, gamblers may play online gambling games outside the Veikkaus monopoly that are not subject to the legislation or control of mainland Finland.
-Going forward, the licences of gambling enterprises and partly opening up the gambling system to a competitive market would basically make it possible for an increasing share of online gambling being steered to the regulated and controlled gambling system in mainland Finland.
+At present, gamblers may play online gambling games outside the Veikkaus monopoly that are not subject to the legislation or control of Mainland Finland.
+Going forward, the licences of gambling companies and partly opening the gambling system to competition will basically make it possible for an increasing share of online gambling being steered to the regulated and controlled gambling system in Mainland Finland.

-The legislative proposal has sought to arrive at a regulatory approach that would strike a balance between restrictive regulation to prevent and reduce gambling-related harm and elements supporting the attractiveness of the gambling system that boost channelling capacity.
+The act has aimed to establish a regulatory framework that balances restrictive measures designed to prevent and reduce gambling-related harm with elements enhancing the attractiveness of the gambling system that boost channelling capacity.

-Based on the comments received on the proposal, the aim of the Government Programme concerning improvement in the channelling rate will very likely be accomplished with the legislative approach in the proposal.
+Based on the comments received on the reform, the aim of the Government Programme concerning improvement in the channelling rate will very likely be accomplished with the selected legislative approach.

 -

-Based on international benchmarking, options considered during preparation were stops on payments or network traffic (IP or DNS blocking, for example) and so-called warning pages.
+Based on international benchmarking, options considered during preparation were the blocking of payment transactions or network traffic (IP or DNS blocking, for example) and so-called warning pages.
 The Government Programme does not include an entry on such tools.
-At this point, the introduction of stops on network traffic and payments is not proposed.
+At this point, the blocking of network traffic and payment transactions was not proposed.

-Once the Gambling Act has entered into force, the functioning of the new gambling games market is to be monitored and the need to lay down provisions on payment and network traffic stops will be assessed.
+According to the government proposal, the functioning of the new gambling games market will be monitored and the need to lay down provisions on payment and network traffic blocking will be assessed once the Gambling Act has entered into force.
 Account should be taken here of aspects such as technical feasibility and more specific cost impacts on the various operators.

-Gambling outside the gambling system is also not proposed to to be prohibited.
-The taxation of winnings from gambling would change so that winnings from unlicensed gambling games provided to Finland from another EU/EEA Member State would be liable to tax, going forward.
+Furthermore, the act does not prohibit gambling outside the gambling system.
+The taxation of winnings from gambling will change so that winnings from unlicensed gambling games provided to Finland from another EU/EEA Member State will be liable to tax.

 -